How to Give the Gift of Bitcoin and Other Cryptocurrencies – A Guide for Beginners

 - You have now sent the cryptocurrency to the person’s email.
 They can then sign up for Coinbase and store it there or use that to buy/sell more (feel free to create your own referral link for them in your Coinbase or give them ours, they qualify for the free $10 in Bitcoin when they spend $100 too).

 To load cryptocurrency onto a paper wallet:

 - Buy a paper wallet or make one for free on the internet (if you buy one it’ll take time to ship).
 You can use BitcoinPaperWallet.com for buying one, or you can make your own paper wallet by literally printing it onto paper.

 - Regardless of which method you choose, you now have another step for yourself.
-The problem here is that you need to generate a public address and private key and you can’t do that via Coinbase (they are a third party service who takes care of the complex stuff for you).
+The problem here is that you need to generate a public address and private key and you can’t do that via Coinbase (they are a third-party service that takes care of the complex stuff for you).
 Thus, the next step is to generate a wallet for Bitcoin using BitAddress or LiteAddress for Litecoin.
 I couldn’t find a quick wallet generator for Ethereum, but you can use MyEtherWallet to set one up (just be careful not to lose your private keys, or you’ll lose access to the wallet).
 And so on for other cryptocurrencies.